 Do note that the following Sony E-mount lenses are prime lenses.
 For you to zoom in and out of your subjects, you need to use your feet.
 However, these Sony lenses have high apertures.
-As such, they can give you sharp details for your main subjects, whereas the background is a nice creamy blur.
+As such, they can give you sharp details for your main subjects, whereas the background is a lovely creamy blur.

-Sony 50mm f/1.8 Mid-Range Lens for Sony E Mount Nex Cameras
+6. Sony 50mm f/1.8 Mid-Range

-Sony SEL35F18 35mm f/1.8 Prime Fixed Lens
+7. Sony 35mm f/1.8 Prime Fixed Lens

 It is advised, however, that you should update the firmware of this lens before using it to make the most out of it.